zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to edit a recipe.
+1. Home Chef chooses to edit a recipe.
-2. Home chef enters details in required format.
+2. Home Chef enters details in required format.
 3. BTBB displays the edited recipe.

    Use case ends.